FelixAugenstein/watson-assistant-jira-issues/README.md

 ## Use Postman to test the Jira API with your project

 Now it is time to create our first issue via Postman and the [Jira REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/).
-The corresponding documentation can be found [here](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post).
+The corresponding documentation to create an issue can be found [here](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post).

 ![Postman Test](readme_images/postman-test.png)